Oelin/web-cache-fingerprint/README.md

-# Fingerprint (Cache)
+# Fingerprint Plugin Cache

-An extensions to [fingerprint](https://github.com/oelin/fingerprint-cache) which adds support for cache cookie based fingerprints.
+An plugin for [fingerprint](https://github.com/oelin/fingerprint-cache) which adds support for cache cookie based fingerprints.